 In everything give thanks…

-As is his habit, Doug took the week off work to celebrate.
-We’d planned to spend it in Wisconsin Dells, but Abigail started throwing up just hours before we were scheduled to leave town.
+As is his habit, Doug took the week off work to celebrate, which we’d planned to spend in Wisconsin Dells.
+But our plans changed when Abigail started throwing up just hours before we were scheduled to leave town.
 What a way to spend your birthday, right?

 Next Gabriel got sick, then Isaac succumbed to it, then Rachel, then Rebekah.
-So instead of spending a week taking a fun family vacation, we’ve spent it doing laundry, rinsing out throw up buckets, and disinfecting everything the afflicted touch.
+So instead of spending the week on a fun family vacation, we’ve spent it doing laundry, rinsing out throw up buckets, and disinfecting everything the afflicted touch.

 We are thankful that God is in control.